AbdElrhmanMamdouh/Smart_Home/README.md

 # Smart Home Project

 Welcome to the Smart Home Project repository!
-This project is designed to create an intelligent home automation system using IoT (Internet of Things) technologies.
-The system allows users to control and monitor various aspects of their home environment, such as lighting, temperature, and security, through a web-based interface.
+This project is designed to create an intelligent home automation system.
+The system allows users to control and monitor various aspects of their home environment, such as lighting, temperature, and security.
 This project is implemented as a Proteus simulation, so no physical hardware is required.

 ## Table of Contents